-- (1) an investment adviser without a place of business in this state that is registered under the securities act of the state in which the investment adviser has its principal place of business if its only clients in this State are: - (A) federal covered investment advisers, registered investment advisers registered under this [Act], or registered broker-dealers registered under this [Act]; - (B) institutional investors; - (C) preexisting clients whose principal places of residence is are not in this State if the investment adviser is registered under the securities act of the state in which the clients maintains a principal places of residence; or - (D) any other client the administrator, by rule or order, specifies; - (2) an investment adviser without a place of business in this State if it has had, during the preceding 12 months, not more than five clients who are residents of this State in addition to those specified under paragraphs (1 and (3)); and - (3) any other investment adviser the administrator, by rule or order, exempts. - (c) [Limits on employment or association.]
-It is unlawful for an investment adviser, directly or indirectly, to employ or associate with an individual to engage in any activity who provides investment advisory services in this State if the registration of the individual is suspended or revoked, or the individual is barred from employment or association with an investment adviser, federal covered investment adviser, for a broker-dealer by an order of the administrator, unless the investment adviser for broker-dealer did not know, or in the exercise of reasonable care could not have known, of the
+1 registered under this [Act], or registered broker-dealers registered under this [Act]; 2 (B) institutional investors; 3 (C) preexisting clients whose principal place of residence is not in this 4 State if the investment adviser is registered under the securities act of the State in which the 5 client maintains a principal place of residence; or 6 (D) any other client the administrator, by rule or order, specifies; 7 (2) an investment adviser without a place of business in this State if it has had, 8 during the preceding 12 months, not more than five clients who are residents of this State in 9 addition to those specified under paragraph (1); and 10 (3) any other investment adviser the administrator, by rule or order, exempts.
+11 (c) [Limits on employment or association.]
+It is unlawful for an investment adviser, 12 directly or indirectly, to employ or associate with an individual to engage in any activity who 13 engages in an activity involving investment advice in this State if the registration of the 14 individual is suspended or revoked, or the individual is barred from employment or association 15 with an investment adviser, federal covered investment adviser, for a broker-dealer} by an order 16 of the administrator, unless the investment adviser [or broker-dealer] did not know, or in the 17 exercise of reasonable care, could not have known, of the suspension, revocation, or bar.
+Upon 18 request from the investment adviser and for good cause shown, the administrator, by order, may 19 waive the prohibition of this subsection with respect to the individual suspended or barred.
+20 (d) [Requirements as to investment adviser representative registration required.]
+It 21 is unlawful for any investment adviser to employ or associate with an investment adviser 22 representative who transacts business in this State on behalf of the investment adviser unless the 23 investment adviser representative is registered under Section 404(a) or exempt from registration 24 as [provided subsection (b) under this [Act] as an investment adviser representative. under